maffraluan/t10/README.md

 Use the package manager [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/) to install T10.

+or access it: [T10deployed](https://t10-landingpage.netlify.app/) to see in production mode.

 ```bash
 git clone && cd t10
 yarn install T10 or npm install to download all the deps.